randomknowme/cn3/README.md

 # Question B

-Demultiplexing –
+!!!!!!!!!!!!!!!!!!!!!!! see which is there in q3 and write accordingly Demultiplexing –
 Delivering received segments at the receiver side to the correct app layer processes is called demultiplexing.

+Network-Assisted Conventional Control (NACC) is a control approach that integrates conventional control methods with network-based assistance to enhance system performance.
+It utilizes communication networks to exchange real-time data, enabling better coordination, remote monitoring, and adaptive control.
+This approach improves efficiency, reduces delays, and enhances the reliability of control systems in applications like industrial automation, smart grids, and autonomous systems.
 ---

 ---